HOKA Speedgoat 5 Review | Great Technical Trail Shoe

 Shoes for Hiking & Backpacking

 The field of highly padded, thick midsole, aggressively-lugged trail running shoes is quite competitive with many options.
-That being said Hoka was one of the fist to enter/create this category of trail shoe and they have a number of strong offerings including the Speedgoat.
-And again, we find that light, low top trail runners make the best shoes for backpacking and hiking.
+That being said HOKA was one of the fist to enter/create this category of trail shoe and they have a number of strong offerings including the Speedgoat and Challenger.
+And again, we find that light, low top trail runners make the best shoes for backpacking and hiking and are far superior to traditional boots.

 The Olympus is the maximum-cushion offering from Altra.
 The shoes come in almost a full ounce heavier than the Speedgoats (Men’s 9 weigh 11.6 ounces), and the stack height is a hair taller at 33mm.
 Note that since the Alta is a zero drop shoe, that means it has the full 33mm in the forefoot as well making its stack height in the front of the shoe a full 5mm more than the Speedgoat.